Training / Education

 We will discuss methods of preventing discrimination, the University complaint procedures, and the role of the ADA Coordinator.

-Affirmative Action guidelines and best practices for recruiting, interviewing, and hiring Faculty, Supportive Professional Staff (SPS), and Operating Staff/Civil Service will be conducted.
-This session will cover everything from posting the advertisement to completing the AA Part II, Civil Service Hiring Record, and utilizing technology to conduct a search.
-Employees who process the hiring paperwork, participate on search committees, chair search committees, and/or serve as the hiring official for the search process will find this most helpful.
+An interactive workshop will cover strategies and best practices for recruiting a diverse qualified applicant pool.
+Participants will receive sample forms and templates for conducting an efficient and successful search.
+This session will cover everything from interview guidelines, posting the advertisement, completing the Part II, Civil Service Hiring Record, and utilizing technology to conduct a search.
+Employees who process the hiring paperwork, participate on search committees, chair search committees, and/or serve as the hiring official for the search process will find this training most helpful.

 Campus Support Services